LouisBrunner/dnd-multi-backend/packages/react-dnd-multi-backend/README.md

 var TouchOnly = { backends: [{ backend: TouchBackend, preview: true }] };
 ```

-## Notes

-`react-dnd-touch-backend` is pinned to the version **0.3.13** because I have been running into issues with newer versions.
+### Migrating from 3.1.2

+Starting with `3.1.8`, the dependencies of `react-dnd-multi-backend` changed. `react`, `react-dom`, `react-dnd` become peer dependencies and you need to install them manually as `dependencies` in your project `package.json`.

+Note that if you use the `HTML5toTouch` pipeline, the same is true for `react-dnd-html5-backend` and `react-dnd-touch-backend`.

 ## License

-MIT, Copyright (c) 2016-2017 Louis Brunner
+MIT, Copyright (c) 2016-2018 Louis Brunner